spica-engine/site/docs/content/additionals/access-control-rules.md

 # Access Control Rules

-Access control rules give you a chance to add another security level before accessing bucket APIs.
-Rules system is working with integrated `Passport System` and can access `Identity` information.
+Access Control Rules (ACR) give you a chance to add another security level before accessing bucket APIs.
+ACR system is working with integrated `Passport System` and can access `Identity` information.
 For the business domain accounts, we recommend you create a bucket that will include all the application users' information.
 You can link your bucket entry with a unique identifier in the Passport module.
-The Passport module will pass both `auth._id` and `auth.identifier` to the rules engine.
+The Passport module will pass both `auth._id` and `auth.identifier` to the ACR engine.
 You can apply different rules for writing and reading API calls.
-Writing rules will be applied to every `UPDATE`, `INSERT`, `DELETE`, `PATCH` endpoints while reading rules will be applied to every `INDEX`, `GET` endpoints.
+Writing ACR will be applied to every `UPDATE`, `INSERT`, `DELETE`, `PATCH` endpoints while reading ACR will be applied to every `INDEX`, `GET` endpoints.
 You can access bucket entries using the `document` variable.

->Note: Rules engine will affect bucket view as well since the bucket views are consuming the same APIs.
+>Note: ACR engine will affect bucket view as well since the bucket views are consuming the same APIs.

 Example Bucket Schema:
 - identifier: string